sachinsenal0x64/hifi/README.md

 - People who use Tidal but don’t like its official app and want more client options.

-- Anyone who needs lossless or Hi-Res audio.
+- Anyone who wants to listen to lossless or Hi-Res audio.

 - People who don’t want to store terabytes of music.